 Although reading skills of Next Chapter Book Club members often improve as a result of reading, more often, the program is more about "reading to learn," rather than "learning to read."
 The primary focus is on having fun with friends in a public place on a regular basis.
 Here is a link to a great piece on the Next Chapter Book Club, written by Rita Price of the Columbus Dispatch.

-The book club is currently meeting virtually a few times each month.
-Anyone interested in joining the club or becoming a volunteer facilitator should contact: Pam Miller at email@example.com.
+The book club is meeting on June 9 and 23 at 4:30 p.m. at Harrison Park, Pemberville.
+Anyone interested in joining the club or becoming a volunteer facilitator should contact: Pam Miller at firstname.lastname@example.org.